johannesvollmer/exrs/README.md

 # rs-exr

-This library is a 100% Rust and 100% safe code implementation of the OpenEXR image file format.
+This library is a 100% Rust and 100% safe code encoding and decoding library for the OpenEXR image file format.

 [OpenEXR](http://www.openexr.com/)
 files are widely used in animation, VFX, and